Miami's Most Green Condo Buildings

 LEED Score: 64

 Miami's Reach Brickell City Center and its sister tower Rise (see below) are Miami's greenest condo buildings, scoring a Gold certification.
-The design team at Arquitectonica went the extra mile to protect and restore the building's natural surroundings, and also created beautiful, open green spaces.
-Residents can feel proud that the project uses recycled contents, regionally available materials, and certified wood only.
-It also scores for water efficiency with a 40% reduction in usage and measures to preserve the purity of the natural water bed.
+The design team at Arquitectonica went the extra mile to protect and restore the building's natural surroundings and also created beautiful, open green spaces.
+The project uses recycled contents, regionally available materials, and certified wood only, and it also scores for water efficiency with a 40% reduction in usage and measures to preserve the purity of the natural water bed.

 Rise Brickell City Center